joyalkenus/persona_sampler/README.md

 ## Customization

 - To use a different LLM, create a new class that implements the `LLMInterface` in `persona.py`, and update `main.py` to use your new LLM class.
-- Adjust the `system_prompt` in `config.yaml` to change the persona or criteria for preference prediction.
+- Adjust the `persona_characteristics` in `config.yaml` to change the persona for preference prediction.
+- Modify the `system_prompt_template` in `config.yaml` to alter how the persona is instructed.
-- Modify the `batch_size` and `max_rows` in `config.yaml` to control processing speed and the amount of data processed.
+- Adjust the `batch_size` and `samples` in `config.yaml` to control processing speed and the amount of data processed.

 ## Output